twisted/twisted/docs/core/howto/trial.rst

     calculus/test/test_base_1.py

-To run the tests, there are two things you must set up.
+To run the tests, you must ensure you are able to load them.
-Make sure you get both done - nothing below will work unless you do.

-First, make sure that the directory that *contains* your ``calculus`` directory is in your Python load path.
-If you're using the Bash shell on some form of unix (e.g., Linux, Mac OS X), run ``PYTHONPATH="$PYTHONPATH:`pwd`/.."`` at the command line in the ``calculus`` directory.
-Once you have your Python path set up correctly, you should be able to run Python from the command line and ``import calculus`` without seeing an import error.

-Second, make sure you can run the ``trial`` command.
-That is, make sure the directory containing the ``trial`` program on you system is in your shell's ``PATH``.
-The easiest way to check if you have this is to try running ``trial --help`` at the command line.
-If you see a list of invocation options, you're in business.
-If your shell reports something like ``trial: command not found``, make sure you have Twisted installed properly, and that the Twisted ``bin`` directory is in your ``PATH``.
-If you don't know how to do this, get some local help, or figure it out by searching online for information on setting and changing environment variables for you operating system.

-With those (one-time) preliminary steps out of the way, let's perform the tests.
+Make sure you are in the directory that the ``calculus`` folder is in, if you run ``ls`` or ``dir`` you should see the folder.
+You can test that you can import the ``calculus`` package by running ``python -c import calculus``.
+If it reports an error ("No module named calculus"), double check you are in the correct directory.

-Run ``trial calculus.test.test_base_1`` from the command line when you are in the directory containing the ``calculus`` directory.
+Run ``python -m twisted.trial calculus.test.test_base_1`` from the command line when you are in the directory containing the ``calculus`` directory.

 You should see the following output (though your files are probably not in ``/tmp`` ):

 .. code-block:: console

-    $ trial calculus.test.test_base_1
+    $ python -m twisted.trial calculus.test.test_base_1
     calculus.test.test_base_1
       CalculationTestCase
         test_add ...
 [FAIL]